KyleBenson/scale_client/docs/CONFIGURING.md

 * `EventSinks` - Enable and configure `EventSink`s, which provide methods for handling the reporting of `SensedEvent`s to a data exchange or other entity.
 * `Sensors` - The real heart of SCALE, each class here represents a connection to some physical or virtual sensor and the configuration parameters that drive this connection and how it creates `SensedEvent`s.
 * `Applications` - Applications represent entities that subscribe to certain sensor data feeds and may publish new events as a result.
 The only real difference from `Sensors` is that they don't automatically perform a `read()` periodically.
-* `Networks` - Currently unused but is reserved for networking-related configurations.
+* `Networks` - This section runs `Application`s and any required support modules for networking-related configurations e.g. CoAP, detecting Internet access, mesh networking, etc.

 Note that each section (other than `Main`) lists the configurations for a number of Python classes.
-The core system will try to import and then create an instance of each listed class and run it within the SCALE environment on startup.
+The core system will try to import and then create an instance of each listed class (see below) and run it within the SCALE environment on startup.
+The heading for each entry (a YAML key for the dictionary that is the configuration) should be a unique human-readable name for the component being configured; it is passed as the `name` argument to the component's constructor (see below).

+The remaining arguments for each class are passed directly to the class's constructor as `**kwargs`, so ensure you include all necessary ones, spell them properly, and verify that the value is legitimate or it may create an error during runtime.
+SCALE tries to fail gracefully by logging these errors and not starting up the class in question when one occurs, and so it is your responsibility to enable logging during testing and verify that the classes are configured and run properly.

+### Importing Classes by Path

-Of particular importance are the class names, which are resolved either relative to the topmost directory or to the corresponding directory within `scale_client` (e.g. `scale_client/sensors` for `Sensors`).
+Of particular importance are the `class` names, which are resolved either relative to the topmost directory or to the corresponding directory within `scale_client` (e.g. `scale_client/sensors` for `Sensors`).
 The core system tries to *lazily import* these classes for each possible resolved location before finally showing an error message that the import was unsuccessful.
 A key advantage of this *lazy import* strategy is that the client will start more quickly instead of waiting for all of the possible modules and their dependencies to be imported.
 Another major advantage is that only the necessary dependencies and third-party modules for a particular deployment need be installed on the system; this prevents import errors related to an unneeded dependency or unavailable module (e.g. `VirtualSensor`).
-The remaining arguments for each class are passed directly to the class's constructor as `**kwargs`, so ensure you include all necessary ones, spell them properly, and verify that the value is legitimate or it may create an error during runtime.
-SCALE tries to fail gracefully by logging these errors and not starting up the class in question when one occurs, and so it is your responsibility to enable logging during testing and verify that the classes are configured and run properly.

 ### Importing multiple configuration files